-Whenever I think of macaroni and cheese it throws me back to some great childhood memories.
-As it was (and is) with any kid, my favorite dinner was macaroni and cheese, green beans and sliced tomatoes.
-This combination was especially good when the family garden was yielding fresh green beans and tomatoes… YUM.
+Whenever I think of macaroni and cheese, it throws me back to some great childhood memories.
+As it was (and is) with any kid, my favorite dinner was macaroni and cheese, green beans, and sliced tomatoes.
+This combination was especially useful when the family garden was yielding fresh green beans and tomatoes… YUM.
 It was cheap and super simple for a family meal.

 - ½ pound large elbow macaroni

 - ¾ cup fresh breadcrumbs

 - 6 – 8-ounce canning jars (cleaned and sterilized)

 Preheat oven to 375 degrees.
 Cook the macaroni in a large pot of boiling salt water for 6 minutes until just al dente.
 Drain macaroni, run cold water over the macaroni to stop the cooking, place in a large bowl and set aside.

 While pasta is cooking, carefully heat milk until warm.
 (Be careful not to scorch milk).
 Melt 4 tablespoons of butter in a medium saucepan over medium heat.
 Stir in flour and mix continuously for 2 minutes until blended, bubbling and is smooth and pasty.
 Gradually whisk in the warm milk and cook for 5 minutes, constantly stirring with a whisk until the mixture becomes smooth and thickens.
 Remove the sauce from the heat, add dry mustard, cayenne, and salt and mix until incorporated.